Whether you are an experienced artist or are just getting started, it can be overwhelming to research new accessories and tools to hone your trade.

 We’ve talked about the high cost, but how high is it actually?
 The 16-inch Wacom Cintiq Pro 16 with pen and touch acceptance is just under $1,600.
 This is just for the screen and pen, and not for anything like a display stand, or a pen holder.

-To some, this price can be steep, but it can also be well worth the cost for those that will use it often.
+To some, this price can be steep, but it can also be well worth the cost for those who will use it often.

 What I Like/Dislike About Wacom Cintiq Pro 16: